-Peanut Butter: Who Invented the Tasty Sandwich Spread?
+Who Invented Peanut Butter?
+Origins of the Tasty Sandwich Spread

 The Spread of Peanuts